BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

+In this section, $X,Y,Z$ denote locally finite type schemes.
 Excepting the definition of tensor products, the six functor formalism for categories of monodromic mixed Hodge modules is induced in a straightforward way by that of mixed Hodge modules, e.g. for $f\colon X\rightarrow Y$ a morphism of varieties we define

 to be the functors induced by

 respectively.
 The functor $\VD_X\colon \MHM(X\times \AAA{1})\rightarrow \MHM(X\times \AAA{1})^{\opp}$ sends objects of $\mathscr{C}_X$ to objects of $\mathscr{C}_X^{\opp}$, inducing the functor $\Dmon_X\colon\MMHM(X)\rightarrow \MMHM(X)^{\opp}$.
 We may omit the $\mon$ superscript when doing so is unlikely to cause confusion.